-TikTok videos can feature musical genres like hip-hop, EDM (electronic dance music), pop, rock, rap, and country, in video categories like Dance, Comedy, Vlog, Food, Sports, DIY, Animals, and … you name it.
-And just to keep it weird, some videos have no music at all.
-TikTok is not designed to be like your big sister’s old Vine account.
-According to TikTok: “It’s raw, real, and without boundaries…It’s from the gut, ‘come as you are’ storytelling told in 15 seconds.”
+TikTok isn’t designed to be your big sister’s old Vine account, either.
+According to TikTok, “It’s raw, real, and without boundaries…It’s from the gut, ‘come as you are’ storytelling told in 15 seconds.”
 Got it.

 In many ways, TikTok is similar to other personal video apps out there — you capture whatever you’re doing, slap on some other elements (filters, special effects, stickers, and music), and then post it online for all to see.
 When you create an account, the app algorithm starts curating a personalized video feed targeted specifically to your tastes, based on what you watch, like, and share.

-TikTok now differentiates between its regular and more prolific contributors by allowing interested users to view their performance stats via pro level accounts.
+TikTok now differentiates between its regular and more prolific contributors by allowing interested users to view their performance stats via pro-level accounts.
 These special accounts are designed to give contributors more insight into their performance online and how their audience is responding to their videos.
 Pro accounts provide an analytics tool to better gauge performance and audience engagement.